 Local artisans demonstrated different techniques used in traditional orange production including the most picturesque of all, the peeler.
 Until the 1950s oranges were peeled by hand.
 Dextrous women skilfully removed the peel in one long spiral, called a coulane (from the Nissart word for collier meaning necklace).
 These peels were then left to dry before being used as flavouring.

-Elsewhere competitions judging the best jam, orange wine and cakes were being held, while street performers twirled and danced and a traditional band marched through the narrow streets.
+Elsewhere at the orange festival on the French Riviera, competitions judging the best jam, orange wine and cakes were being held.
+Street performers twirled and danced and a traditional band marched through the narrow streets.
 There were workshops for children, guided visits of the village, concerts, exhibitions and plenty of food stands, including my favourite snack socca (with a view!)

 As always with these village fairs there were stalls selling local produce such as goat’s cheese, bread, baskets, pottery, herbs, lavender, honey, olive oil and jewellery.
 Mostly very delicious/pretty looking and mostly somewhat overpriced!